-Week of treatment Dose
+Weekof treatment Dose

 Week 1 25mg three times a day with food

 Week 2 50mg three times a day with food

 Week 3 50mg three times a day with food

-If there is no benefit after three weeks, stop taking the medication.
+If there is no benefit after three weeks, stop taking indomethacin.
 If there is a benefit, then you should reduce the dose until you have found the lowest effective dose.
-The medication should be taken for at least two months after which time you should discuss with your doctor whether you can withdraw them.
+The medication should be taken for at least two months after which time you should discuss with your doctor whether you can have a trial off treatment.